 Sarthak Foundation is a non profit organisation that strives to improve the quality of life of children living in slums and villages (mainly beggars, rag pickers and nomads) by focusing on their education.
 The Foundation reaches out to children who cannot afford quality education and take them beyond ‘just being literate’.
 They have set up a supportive ‘After School Model’ in the slum communities and focus on the holistic development of children by working on comprehensive education with importance to English, Mathematics, Computer and Personality improvement.

 Project KHEL had partnered with Sarthak Foundation to inculcate Life Skills in the children through our Made in Maidaan Programme.
 We engaged with more than 80 children from two Sarthak centers – Malhaur and Chinhat)

 This is an illegal settlement under the Husadiya flyover in the Vineet Khand area of Gomti Nagar.
 Most of the residents hail from distant villages of Sitapur, Balia and other districts of Uttar Pradesh and work here as daily labourers or Rickshaw pullers.
 We engage with more than 70 children here through our play based Life Skills programme as well as other pilot programmes.

 Rajakiya Baal Griha (Baalak), Mohaan Road

 Rajakiya Baal Griha (Baalak), Mohaan Road, is a government run shelter home for boys.
 Most residents are either orphaned or abandoned or had lost their way from home at a young age and never met their families again.
-With the encouragement of UPSCPCR (Uttar Pradesh State Commission for Protection of Child Rights), Project KHEL is running it’s Made in Maidaan programme here and we are currently working with 50 adolescent boys at this shelter home.
+With the encouragement of UPSCPCR (Uttar Pradesh State Commission for Protection of Child Rights), Project KHEL is running it’s Just KHELo programme here and we are currently working with 30+ adolescent boys at this shelter home.